SelfMemory/SelfMemory/server/README.md

 ## Overview

-This server provides REST endpoints for the InMemory memory management system, following the mem0 architecture pattern:
+This server provides REST endpoints for the InMemory memory management system:

 - **Library First**: Uses the `inmemory` library (from parent directory) internally
 - **Clean Separation**: Server logic separate from library logic